 - Search for your head term in Google (for example, “chocolate chip cookie recipe.”)

 - Scroll to the bottom of the results page to find the “People also search for” section.
+These suggestions are based on actual user searches and Google’s algorithms.

 - Click on one of these related searches and repeat to discover even more specific phrases: